techidaily/site-ai-editing-video/source/_posts/new-in-2024-top-8-sites-to-download-glitch-transition-for-premiere-pro.md

 Chat is an important part of Twitch, and it lets you interact with your fellow members of the community as well as streamers.
 By keeping your chat active, you can let others know that you are ready to interact with them.
 This, in turn, can help you to increase your followers.

-## Part 4: What's The Alternative to Twitch for Creators?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZeYbTVeaXg0?si=rwLL1DbBoX26BGjm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: What's The Alternative to Twitch for Creators?

 ### 1\.
 YouTube Gaming